Last Updated on February 16, 2023 by Editorial Team

 In preschool days, you introduce tools like board games, manipulatives, or charts to tell the kids about numbers.
 Remember telling them about numbers using balls and tiles?
 This is nothing but teaching number sense to kids.

-2. Driving them to focus on process than to jump on results
+2. Driving them to focus on the process rather than to jump on results

 3. Giving them math practice to find the proficiency level in applying strategies